Please check back again or sign up for email updates here.

 - Knowledge of legislative process and state and local government structure, functions, and services

-- Flexibility to travel to requested locations to attend meetings on the member’s behalf
+- Flexibility to travel to requested locations to attend meetings and provide staff support to the member

 - Ability to work independently, exercise professional judgment, and maintain confidentiality

-- Manage the Representative’s calendar, including complex scheduling assignments, individual appointments, group meetings, public events, and travel arrangements
+- Manage the Representative’s calendar with a high level of accuracy, including complex scheduling assignments, individual appointments, group meetings, public events, and travel arrangements

 - Coordinate between Communications staff and the Representative to prepare articles, newsletters, press releases, speeches, and talking points

-- Perform casework, including facilitating communication between constituents and government agencies, assisting constituents in accessing services, and researching and solving complex problems
+- Facilitate communication between constituents and government agencies, assisting constituents in accessing services, and researching and solving complex problems